teisseyrep/CPSM/README.md

 ## Data ##

-The artificial datasets can be generated as described in the paper, using the function ''generate_artificial_data'' in the file 'artificial.py'.
+The artificial datasets can be generated as described in the paper, using the function ``generate_artificial_data`` in the file ``artificial.py``.
 The user can change various parameters, such as: number of observations, number of features x, number of features z, class priors p(y=1),  q(y=1) and parameter k.
 Due to licensing reasons we cannot release the MIMIC dataset and therefore we only provide the code to run experiments on artificial data.

 ## Experiments ##